sapphirepp/sapphirepp/doc/pages/visualization.md

 Here, we explain some caveats of results produced by the discontinuous Galerkin method utilized by @sapphire.

+We also want to highlight the @sapplot package which provides a Python plotting library for @sapphire results and is used in most [examples](#examples).

 @subpage paraview-tutorial

 @subpage paraview-python